finos/common-domain-model/documentation/source/event-model.rst

 **The CDM qualifies lifecycle events as a function of their primitive components** rather than explicitly declaring the event type.
 The CDM uses the same approach for event qualification as for product qualification and is based on a set of Event Qualification functions.
 These functions are identified with a ``[qualification BusinessEvent]`` annotatation.

 Event Qualification functions apply a taxonomy-specific business logic to identify if the state-transition attributes values, which are embedded in the primitive event components, match the specified criteria for the event named in that taxonomy.
-Like Product Qualification functions, the Event Qualification function name begins with the word ``Qualify`` followed by an underscore ``_`` and then the taxonomy name.
+Like Product Qualification functions, the Event Qualification function name is prefixed with the word ``Qualify_`` followed by the taxonomy name.

 The CDM uses the ISDA taxonomy V2.0 leaf level to qualify the event.
 22 lifecycle events have currently been qualified as part of the CDM.